 The relatively low barriers to accessing social media do present distinct drawbacks that are difficult, if not impossible to ignore.
 As people spend more and more time engaging with social networking platforms, the evidence demonstrating their addictive potential and adverse effects on mental health is growing.
 Some people emerge relatively unscathed whilst others less resilient descend into the mire of what I call “Social Madness”.

 In as much as the internet and the profusion of social media outlets can be a link to the world for business and for those who might otherwise be completely isolated, it can also be an avenue through which people with more predatory instincts can more effectively target their prey of choice.
 These cyber bullies can ruin many lives from the relative safety of the obscurity provided by their computer screens.

-24 hour all access with little to no editorial oversight or censorship from social media platforms themselves (who by the way, insist that they are not responsible for this by claiming not to be publishers) means that social media provides unfettered access to disturbing and sometimes radicalising material that can easily be utilised by terrorist organisations to radicalise and recruit vulnerable individuals to their ranks.
+24 hour all access with little to no editorial oversight or censorship from social media platforms themselves (who by the way, insist that they are not responsible for this by claiming not to be publishers) means that social media provides unfettered access to disturbing and sometimes radicalizing material that can easily be utilized by terrorist organisations to radicalize and recruit vulnerable individuals to their ranks.

 The incessant demand placed on susceptible individuals to constantly update their profiles leads to untold levels of stress for many.
 Manifestations of excessive time spent on social media platforms include poor sleeping patterns, self-isolation, low self-esteem, relationship breakdown, irritability, stress, mood disorders and anxiety disorders.